Seas

 Alboran Sea Facts: The Mediterranean’s Entrance

-Photo Mediterranean coastline
+Photo Mediterranean Coastline

 Introduction: Alboran Sea as the Gateway to the Mediterranean